holepunchto/pear-docs/making-a-pear-app-2.md

 ## Step 10.
 Running two different peers

-In the previous version of the app you did not store anything on disk, so there were no issues when running multiple instances of the same app on the same computer.
-That was not a problem when we tested locally.
+In the previous version of the app nothing was stored on disk, so there were no issues with running multiple instances of the same app on the same computer.
+That was also not a problem when we tested locally.

-Now we use `const store = new Corestore(config.storage)` which stores data to disk.
+After adding `corestore` data is being stored on disk.
 This can be a problem when running multiple instances because they would use and overwrite the same storage.
-You should use the `-s` flag to let Pear know what to set `config.storage` to.
+To avoid this, use the `-s` flag to let Pear know what to set `config.storage` to.

 Run one instance of the app: